 “I can’t promise we'll be able to help him but we are certainly good listeners.
 Have you guys eaten breakfast?”
 I asked.

 “Why don’t you join us for breakfast?”
 I asked.

 “Let me ask the guys,” Michael said.
 I heard him speaking to Cordell and Jeb.
 He got back on the phone.
-“We will over in about 20 minutes.
+“We'll over in about 20 minutes.
 Is that okay?”

 “Sounds good,” I replied.
 “See you in a few minutes.”

-“Jeb had an argument with his dad is really upset.
-Michael seems to think that we can help Jeb sort things out,” I said.
+“Jeb had an argument with his dad and is really upset.
+Michael seems to think we can help Jeb sort things out,” I said.

 “Since when did we become therapists for the religiously conflicted?”
 Rick asked with a smile.

-“Ever since you decided that we needed to help anyone who is in need,” I responded gazing steadily into Rick’s eyes.
+“Ever since you decided we needed to help anyone who is in need,” I responded, gazing steadily into Rick’s eyes.

 “When was that?”
 Rick asked, smiling even wider.